atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 - `element.setAttribute()` - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute)
 - `element.appendChild()` - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild)

 We start by selecting our already existing `<svg>` element from within the DOM.
-This allows us to subsequently insert additional SVG elements as children of that SVG in the DOM tree.
-To make this a bit easier, I've added an `id` attribute to the SVG in the HTML code.
-These attributes [work the same way](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) as the `class` attribute with the difference that a specific `id` value can only be assigned to a single element (where the same class value can be assigned to many elements).
+This allows us to subsequently append additional SVG elements as children of that SVG in the DOM tree.
+To make this a bit easier, I've added an `id` attribute to the SVG in the HTML code (check out `index.html`).
+These attributes [work the same way](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) as the `class` attribute with the difference that a specific `id` value can only be assigned to a single element (whereas the same class value can be assigned to many elements).
 We can use this `id` value (in this case, it is `chart`) to select our SVG from the DOM.

 ```js
 let svg = document.getElementById('chart')